luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Starter-Kit/README.md

 ### Presentation

-Contains the Razor Pages and the logic that handles user interaction.
+Contains the Razor Pages and <strong> the logic that handles user interaction.</strong>

+Restful architecture and api endpoints might be introduced in future updates. </strong>

 ## Development Approach
 The solution follows a TDD-oriented workflow, incorporating unit and integration tests to validate key components and ensure code quality from the early stages of development.
 In addition, end-to-end tests are implemented using Selenium to verify critical user flows in a real browser environment.